-Dear Ms. Fernandez:
+Dear Mr. Tourel:

 The Native American Heritage Commission (NAHC) has reviewed the Mitigated Negative Declaration prepared for the above referenced project.
-The review included the Project Description; the Environmental Checklist, section 2.5 Cultural Resources and section 2.17 Tribal Cultural Resources; and Appendix B prepared by the City of Santa Clara.
+The review included the Project Description; the Environmental Checklist, section 2.5, Cultural Resources; and the Summary of Mitigation Measures, prepared by Environmental Science Associates for the County of San Mateo Department of Public Works.
 We have the following concern(s):

-- Outreach to the tribes named in the Sacred Lands File search results letter was not adequate to make the tribes aware that additional input was needed.
-The NAHC recommends that any outreach to tribes for Sacred Sites be done immediately by phone and by the lead agency who is bound by confidentiality requirements for consultation. - Mitigation for inadvertent finds of Archaeological Resources, Cultural Resources, Tribal Cultural Resources, or Human Remains is missing or incomplete. - Please refer to Health and Safety Code § 7050.5 and Public Resources Code § 5097.98 for the process for inadvertent finds of human remains. - b.
+1. There are no mitigation measures specifically addressing Tribal Cultural Resources separately and distinctly from Archaeological Resources.
 Mitigation measures must take Tribal Cultural Resources into consideration as required under AB-52, with or without consultation occurring.
 Mitigation language for archaeological resources is not always appropriate for measures specifically for handling Tribal Cultural Resources.
-Sample mitigation measures for Tribal Cultural Resources can be found in the CEQA guidelines at http://opr.ca.gov/docs/Revised AB 52 Technical Advisory March 2017.pdf
+If mitigation is being addressed without tribal input, sample mitigation measures for Tribal Cultural Resources can be found in the CEQA guidelines at http://opr.ca.gov/docs/Revised_AB_52_Technical_Advisory_March_2017.pdf